PatentsView/PatentsView-Evaluation/README.md

 The makefile provides other development utilities such as `make black` to format Python files, `make data` to re-generate benchmark datasets from raw data located on AWS S3, and `make docs` to generate the documentation website.

+#### Raw data

+Raw public data is located on PatentsView's AWS S3 server at [https://s3.amazonaws.com/data.patentsview.org/PatentsView-Evaluation/data-raw.zip](https://s3.amazonaws.com/data.patentsview.org/PatentsView-Evaluation/data-raw.zip).
+This zip file should be updated as needed to reflect datasets provided by this package and to ensure that original data sources are preserved without modification.

+#### Testing

+The minimal testing requirement for this package is a check that all code executes without error.
+We recommend placing execution checks in a runnable notebook and using the [testbook](https://pypi.org/project/testbook/) package for execution within unit tests.
+User examples should also be provided to exemplify usage on real data.

 ### Report bugs and submit feedback

 Report bugs and submit feedback at https://github.com/PatentsView/PatentsView-Evaluation/issues.